-- 1.14.
-The Authority must not fetter the operational independence of the police force and Chief Constable who leads it16 however in order to enable the Authority to exercise the functions of their office effectively they will need access to information and officers and staff within their force.
-Such access to any information must not be unreasonably withheld or obstructed by the Chief Constable and/or fetter the Chief Constable's direction and control of the force17. - 1.15.In order to respond to the strategic objectives set by the Authority and the wide variety of challenges faced by the police every day, the Chief Constable is charged with the direction and control of the Force and day-to-day management of the British Transport Police Fund (BTPF) assets and resources as defined in the scheme of delegation18. - 1.16.
+Transport Police Fund (BTPF) assets and resources as defined in the scheme of delegation18.

+- 1.16.
 The Chief Constable is required to ensure that the Authority is regularly informed of his decisions and operational activity in a timely manner so that the Authority can hold the Chief Constable to account for the totality of policing in the Force area, including the operational delivery of the police service.
-The direction and control of the Chief Constable does not just remain under the scrutiny of the Authority but is open to investigation by the Independent Police Complaints Commission within the parameters of their terms of reference19. - 1.17.
+The direction and control of the Chief Constable does not just remain under the scrutiny of the Authority but is open to investigation by the IOPC within the parameters of their terms of reference19. - 1.17.
 Requiring accountability is a legitimate part of the relationship between the Authority and the Chief Constable where the overriding principle must be that all actions are taken in the wider public interest.
 The establishment and maintenance of effective working relationships between the Authority, Chief Constable and Chief Executive is fundamental.
 It is expected that the principles of professionalism, openness and trust will underpin the relationships between all parties and all parties will do their utmost to make the relationships work20. - 1.18.
 The Authority may require the Chief Constable to submit a report on specified matters connected with the performance of his functions21. - 1.19.
 The Authority is a publicly accountable body which together with the Chief Constable will need to establish effective working relationships in order to deliver policing of the railways.
 Where differences occur they will be resolved locally between the Authority and Chief Constable.
-Professional advice may be offered by HMIC.
+Professional advice may be offered by HMIC. - 1.20.
+It is perhaps most important of all to remember that the Authority and Chief Constable are working towards a common goal to deliver efficient and effective policing to ensure a safe, secure and reliable transport system.